Hirlam/HarmonieConfig/README.md

 - Add schema for selection mechanism for VarBC predictors
 - Add schema for MARS request files
 - Add schema for ECMWF cycles.
 This should allow e.g. to validate BDINT etc. better.
 Also it should warn if ECMWF cycles changes during the time range (DTGBEG DTGEND).
-- Add schema for ecflow  tasks/families
+- Add schema for ecflow  tasks/families (document input output, such that the graphviz figure can be generated automatically)`
 - Add schema for harmonie testbed
-- Add schema for script. (document input output, such that the graphviz figure can be generated automatically)`